Kassoomy/Portfolio/Superpermutation Method/README.md

 >Full Answer: [1 2 3 1 2 1 3 2 1]
 >

-As we swee we get the same steps and result as our example.
+As shown, we get the same steps and result as our initial example.

-Now in the following step we'll take a look at the results for 4 elements when we start with all of the posible permutations ordered by lenght of the answer result:
+Now in the following step we'll take a look at the results for 4 elements when we start with all of the possible permutations ordered by length of the answer result:

 ```python
 n = 4